Chemistry with Research Abroad

 Your project should be formatted in double spacing.
 It is your responsibility to keep a backup copy in case of mishap.
 You should submit two copies and also supply an electronic copy should the examiners request it.
-The word count (2500 to 3000 words) should exclude the abstract, footnotes or bibliography and must be clearly stated at the end of your report.
+The word count (1500 - 2000 words) should exclude the abstract, footnotes or bibliography and must be clearly stated at the end of your report.

 Organizing your project write-up

 While this is a short project, you must ensure that it has a coherent structure.
 We suggest you use the following headings to organize your work.

 Abstract (no more than 100 words).
 Outline the scope of your project (what topics you cover), describe your method and give your main conclusions.